harrytabb2001/Cepheid-Variables/README.md

 using ds9 software; however, as a challenge, I wrote my own Python script to carry out the experiment and perform all data analysis.
 This was a valuable learning experience.
 * Cepheid Variables Lab Script.pdf contains a brief outline of the experiment given to me before I started.
 * Cepheid Lab Notebook.pdf contains my handwritten notes from during the experiment including a schematic diagram, key figures, snippets of the recorded data, calculations, data analysis and conclusions.
-### Note that due to the amount of images in this file, they struggle to load.
-To view in full, please download.
 * Cepheid Variables Lab Report.pdf contains my written up lab report from after the experiment.